comicfans/comicfans.github.io/_posts/2026-02-09-journal-on-camera-latency-measure.md

 Last week I was experimenting WebXR with webcam, it raised a interesting question for me: how good is the camera latency?
 After spending another weekend on the measurement I bring this blog, an incomplete journal on Camera Latency Measuring.

 When talking about 'Latency', it's easily being mixed up with 'Frequency'.
 For example slogan of gaming monitor mention 'High Refresh Rate' brings you 'Low latency'.
 Let's consider a real-time football broadcast, your friend watches it on an 60HZ TV on earth, while you're watching on 1000HZ TV on the sun, then your eyes feels much smoother motion than your friend, while your latency is still worse since signal takes 8 minutes to arrive at 1000HZ TV.

+  ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/tv_example.png)

 This example indicates that frequency only determine how small the time delta between two signal, and Latency means how long it takes the signal from real-world to the destination.
-That's also the reason
-TV having 'gaming' mode to turn off time consuming image enhancing algorithm.
-Refresh rate stay the same, but latency from digital input to physical output will be lower.
+It's also the reason TV having 'gaming' mode to turn off time consuming image enhancing algorithm.
+Refresh rate stay the same, but latency from digital input to physical output (photon) will be lower.
+My goal is to measure the time that spend from camera shutter complete read the image, up to such image arrived into our application's memory.

-  ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/tv_example.png)

 Before building up my own setup, I firstly tried a [script from github](https://github.com/perrytsao/Webcam-Latency-Measurement)

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/original_webcam.png)